 Is your dog your copilot?
 Then welcome to the pack!
 Recent travel trends show that more and more dog lovers are traveling with their furry friends by their sides.
 But what do you pack for the dog-friendly trip?
-Whether it’s a an overnight escape, a weekend getaway, or a road trip to the beach or mountains, you’re going to need to pack all the dog road trip essentials.
-Plus, you’ll need to pack some fun things for your fur baby, too.
+Whether it’s an overnight escape, a weekend getaway, or a road trip to the beach or mountains, you’re going to need to pack all the dog road trip essentials.
+Plus, you’ll need to pack some fun items to take along for your pupper too.

 If you’re getting ready to head out for a dog-friendly road trip, please use our list to help you pack all the dog travel essentials you’ll need.
 Our dog travel checklist is organized by category for easier packing.
-Btw…if you’re searching for dog-friendly places to go, check out our article on things to do in Amelia Island with your dog.
-And if small-town charm in the midwest is up your dog-friendly alley, then don’t miss our article on dog-friendly Eureka Springs, Arkansas.
+(Btw…if you’re searching for dog-friendly places to go, check out our article on things to do in Amelia Island with your dog.
+Or, for a getaway with small-town charm, don’t miss our article on dog-friendly Eureka Springs, Arkansas.)

 Packing for a dog-friendly road trip, vacation, or getaway

-- According to a survey from Rover.com, 38% of dog parents have chosen driving trips so that they can bring their pet along on vacation.
+- According to a survey from Rover.com, 38% of dog parents prefer driving trips so pets can go along on vacations.

 - On the other end of the spectrum, 37% of dog parents have chosen to skip a trip altogether rather than leave their beloved pooch behind.

-If a getaway with your pup is in your future, here’s our ultimate list of what to bring along with you for your dear dog so that traveling is as much a joy for them as it is for you.
-Plus, at the end of this article, we’ve included an easy printable to keep handy for future trips.
-Or, simply bookmark this page, so you have it handy for every adventure with your dog.
+If a getaway with your pup is in your future, here’s our ultimate list of what to bring along for your dear dog so that traveling is as much a joy for them as it is for you.
+Plus, at the end of this article, we’ve included an easy printable to have on hand for future trips.
+Or, simply bookmark this page, so you can reference it for future adventures with your dog.